BofA Securities slashes price target on Juniper Networks Inc. [JNPR] – find out why.

 Trading performance analysis for JNPR stock

-Juniper Networks Inc. [JNPR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.95.
-With this latest performance, JNPR shares gained by 3.13% in over the last four-week period, additionally sinking by -14.84% over the last 6 months – not to mention a rise of 1.49% in the past year of trading.
+Juniper Networks Inc. [JNPR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.50.
+With this latest performance, JNPR shares dropped by -3.41% in over the last four-week period, additionally sinking by -18.41% over the last 6 months – not to mention a rise of 0.21% in the past year of trading.

 Juniper Networks Inc. [JNPR]: A deeper dive into fundamental analysis